AP Explains: Election’s validity intact despite Trump claims

 HOW DID THE ELECTION GO?

 Several states successfully enacted voting measures during the coronavirus pandemic.
 The Democratic stronghold of California improved its mail-in balloting system, for example, and delivered as expected for Biden.
-But Trump easily won reliably Republican Nebraska, North Dakota and Montana, all states that also significantly expanded vote-by-mail this year.
+But Trump easily won reliably Republican Nebraska, North Dakota and Montana, all states that also significantly expanded vote by mail this year.

-Two decades after it was at the center of a disputed recount, Florida adopted early voting and allowed voters to cast absentee ballots without having an excuse.
+Two decades after it was at the center of a disputed recount, Florida has adopted early voting and allowed voters to cast absentee ballots without having an excuse.
 The AP called Florida for Trump at 12:35 a.m.
 Wednesday.

-Vote counting was slow in three Midwestern states that went for Trump four years ago and flipped to Biden this time: the so-called “blue wall” of Michigan, Pennsylvania and Wisconsin.
-That’s because of an increase in mail-in ballots, which the Biden campaign pushed its supporters to use as a safety measure due to the pandemic.
+Vote counting was slow in three Midwestern states that went for Trump four years ago and flipped to Biden this time: the “blue wall” of Michigan, Pennsylvania and Wisconsin.
+That’s because of an increase in mail-in ballots, which the Biden campaign pushed its supporters to use as a safety measure because of the pandemic.
 Trump baselessly argued that mail-in ballots were subject to fraud and encouraged his supporters to show up to vote in person on Election Day.

-As a result, Trump led all three states in Election Day voting, but those leads were erased as mail-in votes were counted.
+As a result, Trump led all three states in Election Day voting, but those leads were erased as mail-in ballots were counted.

 All three states largely ignored advice from nonpartisan observers to expand the window for counting mail-in ballots before Election Day.
 Michigan gave election officials one day, and Pennsylvania and Wisconsin did not allow counting beforehand.
 All three states have Republican legislatures.